List of Zoey 101 characters: Logan Reese

 Logan Roland Reese (Matthew Underwood) is the rich son of a famous film and TV producer, named Malcolm Reese.
-Logan likes to take pictures of himself and autograph them to give out to girls at PCA.
+A narcissist, Logan likes to take pictures of himself and autograph them to give out to girls at PCA.
 His dad's finances provide all the boys' dorm room appliances (or whatever Logan might want to buy).
 He is known for being sexist and especially for his big ego.
 He is shown to be overly competitive, such as faking a leg injury "Hands on a Blix Van", racing in "Michael loves Lisa", and gaming in "Back to PCA".

 Although Logan is typically portrayed as being less intelligent in school, it's revealed in the Season 3 episode "Zoey's Tutor" that he is very gifted in chemistry, smart enough to tutor Zoey.
 His grandfather, whom he visited every summer as a child, works as a chemistry professor at Caltech.
 Logan has also exhibited street smarts on many occasions, such as giving the gang clever ideas.
 He also enjoys being socially/physically active and making out with girls.
 Many girls are attracted to Logan, but some are turned off by his cocky personality.
 Earlier seasons portrayed him as having a slight crush on Zoey on numerous occasions until he dates Quinn Pensky, Zoey's best friend and roommate.

 In the TV movie, "Spring Break-Up", it's revealed that he has a beach house in Santa Barbara.
 Despite his cockiness, he continues to be good friends with Chase and Michael.
 However, unlike Michael, Logan is not afraid to mock Chase for his crush on Zoey.
 When Chase tries to replace Zoey with another girl in "Goodbye Zoey?", Logan and Michael have an intervention for Chase.
 Logan helps Chase admit how much he misses and loves Zoey by ripping the head off a stuffed giraffe Zoey gave him, showing that he does care for Chase and wishes for him to be happy.